Kv-062-DevOps/post_conv_jtoy/README_DOCKERS.md

 docker stop db
 docker stop dyn
 ```
+_Wait for a minute while service DB stopping, it stops more longe then other_
 # Run full existing infrastructure again in the one commandline console:
 ```
 docker start dyn